WCPM: What It Means + Benchmarks by Grade [2026 Chart]

 How is WCPM calculated?

 WCPM = Total Words Read in 60 Seconds minus Errors.
 Errors include mispronunciations, substitutions, omissions, and transpositions.
 Self-corrections within 3 seconds, repetitions, and insertions do NOT count as errors per ORF research standards.
-For readings shorter than 60 seconds: WCPM = (Total Words - Errors) x (60 / seconds read).
+In a standard 60-second ORF assessment, simply subtract those errors from the total words read.
 ReadingFluency automates this with AI transcription and instant scoring.

 What is a good WCPM score?

 A good WCPM score is at or above the 50th percentile for the student's grade and time of year (Hasbrouck & Tindal 2017 norms).
-Key 50th percentile spring benchmarks: 1st grade 60 WCPM, 2nd grade 89 WCPM, 3rd grade 107 WCPM, 4th grade 123 WCPM, 5th grade 139 WCPM, 6th grade 150 WCPM.
-Students 10+ words below the 50th percentile may need reading intervention.
+Key K-5 50th percentile spring benchmarks are: 1st grade 60 WCPM, 2nd grade 100, 3rd grade 112, 4th grade 133, and 5th grade 146.
+Students 10 or more words below the 50th percentile may need additional support or intervention.

 Loading full page...